secretstartups/handbook/sales/field-operations/gtm-resources/index.html.md

         1. Non-Sales members who own "test" or "junk" accounts
     1. Account ownership will be determined by the Sales Segment and Address.
 All children accounts in a hierarchy will be owned by the Global Account Owner of the Corporate Hierarchy regardless of physical location unless the child account has been marked as a `Named Account`, `Locally Managed`, `Strategic Account`, `Holdover` or `Holding Company`.
 1. **Parent/Child Segmentation:** All Accounts in a hierarchy will adopt the MAX Segmentation of any account in the hierarchy.
 Expanded definitions and examples can be found in the handbook’s [Systems Terminology Definitions](https://about.gitlab.com/handbook/sales/sales-term-glossary/#parent-and-child-accounts).
-1. **Named Account:** Defined as an account that is owned by a Named Account Rep, regardless of corporate headquarters.
+1. **Named Account:** An account that is owned by a Named Account Rep, regardless of corporate headquarters.
 Named accounts are identified by the `Named Account` Checkbox on the Account.
 Named Accounts are owned and worked by the designated Strategic Account Leader (SAL) and the paired Sales Development Representative (SDR).
 This pairing owns all records (LEADS and CONTACTS) associated to a Named Account and any related Child accounts within SFDC.
-1. **Locally Managed:** Defined as an account that is owned by a local account rep regardless of the Global Account Leader.
+1. **Locally Managed:** An account that is owned by a local account rep regardless of the Global Account Leader.
 Locally managed accounts are identified by the `Locally Managed` check box on the account.
    1. **Considerations for transferring an account to a local rep:** If the decision-making power, end users, PO and Terms (or a majority combination) are confined to the child account, the Ultimate Parent owner should hand off the account to the appropriate territory owner as this would be in the best interests of the customer and for GitLab.
 Follow the Exception Process to request Account Ownership Change.
-1. **Strategic Accounts:** Defined as an account that is not a Named account or Locally managed but management has decided it should belong to an AE or SAL for strategic business reasons.
+1. **Strategic Accounts:** An account that is not a Named account or Locally managed but management has decided it should belong to an AE or SAL for strategic business reasons.
 Accounts that are strategically owned by a non-named SAL or AE will be marked using the `Strategic Account` check box and must have manager approval.
 Strategic accounts will be reviewed annually to determine if they should be moved to the Global Account Rep at that time.
-1. **Holdover Accounts:** Defined as an account that is being held by a Rep that has been promoted or moved to a new territory.
-Holdover accounts will be marked using the `Holdover Expiration`  date field and the `Holdover Next Owner` field.
-An account rep can only have a holdover account or holdover opportunity for one fiscal quarter.
-Any account that needs to be held over longer than one quarter should be marked as a `Strategic Account` and must have manager approval from both the current manager and the global account rep’s manager.
+1. **Holdover Accounts:** An account that is being held by a Rep that has been promoted or moved to a new territory.
+Holdover accounts will be marked using the `Holdover Expiration`  date field and the `Holdover Next Approved Owner` field.
+An account rep can only have a holdover account for 90 days.
+Any account that needs to be held over longer should be marked as a `Strategic Account` and must have manager approval from both the current manager and the global account rep’s manager.
 1. **Stand-alone Child Account:** Defined as an account that clearly has their own buying authority and purchasing process.
     1. **Private Equity or Holding Company** - Accounts where the governing entity is a Private Equity firm or Holding Company will be considered standalone Accounts.
 As such, they will not be parented and will include the name of the holding company in the `Holding Company Name` field.
 Ownership & segmentation will be based on the individual account attributes and NOT the Holding Company or PE account attributes.
     1. **Government Holding Entity - Child Accounts:**